-Are there any situations in which I should avoid exercising altogether?
+Are there any situations in which I should avoid exercising?

 - Women with pre-existing high blood pressure should be careful of very strenuous physical exercise

-- Women having twins or triplets may be unable to exercise safely in the later stages of pregnancy
+- If you are having twins or triplets, seek advice from an obstetrician in the later stages of pregnancy

 - Women with pre-existing serious heart disease should only exercise under the instruction of their cardiologist